Using ratios to assess fiscal imbalances

 However, a Net Working Capital ratio greater than one does not guarantee that the organisation will not incur financial issues in the short term.
 Net Working Capital ratio provides information on the basis of the values indicated in the financial statement.
 The financial condition of the organisation, however, may worsen after the date when the financial statement is produced.
 Net Working Capital ratio, in other words, provides an empirical basis for a partial appraisal only of the expected financial condition in the short term.
 If the ratio is greater than (or equalling) one, this provides reassuring signals that the financial condition at the time when the financial statement was produced is well balanced.
 A ratio of less than one, instead, emits warning signals that the financial condition is out of balance.
 The expected cash inflow in the short term is inferior to the expected cash outflow in the same period: the organisation may not have enough money to fulfil their debt and payment obligations in the short term.

-Another financial ratio that is quite important in the appraisal of public finances is the debt-to-GDP ratio, where the total debt of a country government is divided by the gross domestic product of the country (ie, how much wealth the country generates through production and trade).
+At the government level, another financial ratio that is quite important in the appraisal of public finances is the debt-to-GDP ratio, where the total debt of a country government is divided by the gross domestic product of the country (ie, how much wealth the country generates through production and trade).
 What does this ratio mean?
 The generation of wealth in a country provides a source of income for public finance, in the form of taxation and other income sources.
 If the debt-to-GDP ratio is relatively high, then the government may have trouble raising income from the economy to pay back their debt and interest on the debt.
 In such a scenario, the government may need to take measures such as increasing taxes or selling assets (eg, privatisation of public enterprises) to collect the money needed to fulfil payment of debt and obligations.
 This is one main reason why the debt-to-GDP ratio occasionally attracts the attention of the media: excessive levels of debt-to-GDP ratio call into question the capacity of the government to sustain the level of debt if this is too large with respect to the country’s economy.